BRutan/Cpp/Options/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ## Folder description:
 ------------------------------------------------------------------------------------------------------------------------------------
-Contains following examples of usage (using header and source files contained in Files sub-folder):
+Contains following examples of usage (using header and source files contained in Files sub-folder) I.E. test files:

 - OptionsAndGeneratorExampleUsage.cpp: Example usage of derived AmericanPerpetualOption, EuropeanOption classes and MeshGenerator class that describe behavior of stock options (price, greeks, finite difference method approximation) and generate large number of iterates  that give further insight to how option behavior changes with respect to chosen variables (stock price, strike price, time, risk free rate, cost of carry, implied volatility).